ibm-cloud-docs/assistant/skill-actions-add.md

 To add an actions skill, complete the following steps:

-1. From the assistant where you want to add the skill, click **Add an actions skill**.
+1. From the assistant where you want to add the skill, click **Add an actions or dialog skill**.

 1. Take one of the following actions: